HajimeKawahara/exojax/documents/userguide/modit.rst

        >>> ngammaL=jnp.array([1.2])
        >>> w=jnp.array([1.0])

 We need to compute contributions to the LSD for 'wav' and 'gammaL'.
 MODIT/DIT uses the linear interpolation to the grid values.
-This can be done by `getix <../exojax/exojax.spec.html#exojax.spec.dit.getix>`_.
+This can be done by `getix <../exojax/exojax.spec.html#exojax.spec.lsd.getix>`_.
 The following code is an example how to use 'getix'.
 Here we have a grid of 'yv=[0,1,2,3,4,5]' and want to compute the contribution and indices of 'y=1.1' and 'y=1.4'.
 The outputs are the contribution at i=index+1 and index, i.e. the contribution of 'y=1.1' to the LSD is 0.1 at index=2 (yv=2) and 1-0.1 = 0.9 at index=1 (yv=1) and 'y=4.3' to the LSD is 0.3 at index=5 (yv=5) and 1-0.3 = 0.7 at index=4 (yv=4).

 .. code:: ipython

        >>> #An example how to use getix
-       >>> from exojax.spec.dit import getix
+       >>> from exojax.spec.lsd import getix
        >>> import jax.numpy as jnp
        >>> y=jnp.array([1.1,4.3])
        >>> yv=jnp.arange(6)